 Slovakia has some of the most beautiful places in the world and being off the beaten path it is a very budget-friendly location at the same time.
-In this free travel guide I give you tips on how to visit Slovakia’s most beautiful castle in Bojnice.
+In this free travel guide I give you tips on how to visit Slovakia’s most beautiful castle in Bojnice and share the best locations to photograph this hidden gem.
 It looks like right out of a Disney movie.
 Read on to learn how to get there!

 Best time to visit

 Slovakia is cold in winter so the main seasons when people are visiting are summer, spring and autumn.
 Bojnice is a destination that is mainly visited by Slovak tourists so prices for accommodation and food are low.